Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs Sony BRAVIA XR X90L Full Array LED 4K TV (2023)

 Which one is better?

-The Sony BRAVIA XR X90L Full Array LED 4K TV (2023) is the better buy for most people - its 1,200 nits peak brightness crushes the Samsung DU8000's 240 nits.
-That said, grab the Samsung if you're on a tight budget and need a responsive TV for casual gaming.
+The Sony BRAVIA XR X90L Full Array LED 4K TV (2023) is the better buy for most people - its stunning 1200 nits peak brightness crushes the Samsung DU8000's 240 nits.
+That said, grab the Samsung if you want to save money and need a low-lag option for casual gaming.

 Who should buy each?

-Choose the Samsung DU8000 Crystal UHD 4K Smart TV (2024) if: you want a budget-friendly option, need low input lag for casual gaming, or prefer a sleek design for wall mounting.
+Choose the Samsung DU8000 Crystal UHD 4K Smart TV (2024) if: you want a budget-friendly option for casual gaming, prefer a sleek design with an ultra-thin profile, or plan to use it primarily in darker environments.
 (60 Hz refresh, 3 ports hdmi)

-Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you watch a lot of HDR content, demand superior brightness for vivid colors, or want advanced upscaling for your media.
+Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you want the best HDR experience with vibrant colors, plan to watch movies frequently in bright rooms, or need excellent upscaling for older content.
 (120 Hz refresh, 4 ports hdmi)

 Conclusion